JID8201/CHaRM-Web-App/README.md

 - The website might take a minute to load so *be patient*
 - Debugging the [live website](https://charm-web-app.herokuapp.com) is a pain.
 If you're adding functionality to the web app, do so in a feature branch and debug locally
 - Console log statements are your friend when trying to track down bugs
-- If you vist the [live website](https://charm-web-app.herokuapp.com) site and nothing loads but you are SURE that nothing is wrong server side, check to make sure you have cookies enabled in your browser.
+- If you visit the [live website](https://charm-web-app.herokuapp.com) site and nothing loads but you are SURE that nothing is wrong server side, check to make sure you have cookies enabled in your browser.